SUBMISSIONS FOR THE 2022 AUSTRALIAN SHADOWS AWARDS ARE NOW CLOSED.

 - The author/editor must be a citizen or permanent resident of Australasia, New Zealand, or Oceania (hereafter referred to as ‘Australasia’ for convenience).

-- In the case of collaborations, works co-written with or co-edited by a non-Australasian are eligible (although only the Australasian collaborator may claim prizes if that work wins).
+- In the case of collaborations, works co-written with or co-edited by a non-Australasian are eligible (although only the Australasian collaborator may claim a trophy if that work wins).

 - The work must have horror/dark fiction content either as a focal point or an integral element of the work, that is the intent of the work must be to disturb or inspire fear in the reader.
 Eligible genres/sub-genres include horror, dark fiction, dark fantasy, and paranormal fiction.